vuejs/docs/src/guide/plugins.md

 ## Using a Plugin

-You can add a plugin to your application by calling the `use` method.
-This has to be done after you created your app with `createApp`:
+After a Vue app has been initialized with `createApp`, you can add a plugin to your application by calling the `use` method:

 ```js
 // calls `MyPlugin.install(Vue)`